 I’ve used this rice cooker to make rice, beans, and lentils.
-It comes with a steamer tray so you can steam vegetables, and I’ve even made hard-boiled eggs in it!
+It comes with a steamer tray so you can steam vegetables, and I’ve even made hard-boiled eggs in it, though it only makes 8 or so.
 It also has a slow cooker setting, if you want to further minimalize your kitchen.

-We use our slow cooker multiple times a week, especially in the fall and winter.
-Soups, fajitas, broth, and burrito filling all regularly take up residence in the crockpot.
-Its just so easy to just throw everything in the crockpot and let it do it’s thing.
+We use ours multiple times a week, especially in the fall and winter.
+Soups, fajitas, broth, and burrito filling all regularly take up residence in the CrockPot.
+Its just so easy to just throw everything in and let it do it’s thing.

-Next to our rice cooker, I use our slow cooker the most.
-Both of them sitting next to each other on the counter top is not an uncommon sight in our house.
+Next to our rice cooker, I use this kitchen appliance the most to save time.
+My CrockPot and rice cooker sitting next to each other on the counter top is not an uncommon sight in our house.

 Besides, there is something about a slow cooker.
 Its nostalgic.
 My grandma had one, my mom had one, and now I have one.
 I know I can count on it because people have been counting on Crock-Pots for generations.

 Personally, I love having a Crock Pot with so many different settings–two high settings, two low settings, plus an automatic “warming” feature.
 I also love the locking lid feature–it makes transporting it so easy!